cjerdonek/free-sampler/README.md

 * Tested in the latest Chrome and Firefox and in IE 10,
 * Developed using [Bootstrap][bootstrap] and [AngularJS][angularjs],
 * Tested with automated unit tests and end-to-end tests, and
-* Source code is available via a permissive open source license ([BSD 3-clause](LICENSE)).
+* Source code available via a permissive open source license ([BSD 3-clause](LICENSE)).

 Since the application uses only client-side Javascript (i.e. there is no